SamStudio8/samstudio8.github.io.off/_posts/2015-05-12-playing-phylogenetic-hide-seek.md

 biological phenomena at the cellular level", primarily due to the ease of which large populations of similar cells at the same age can be obtained, uncontaminated.

+## Domains and Kingdoms

-*Evolution: Revisiting the Root of the Eukaryote Tree*
+Thomas Cavalier-Smith proposed in 1998 an oft-used "six kingdom" *Evolution: Revisiting the Root of the Eukaryote Tree*

-...currently the domain model holds no virii (but they have to go somewhere...) as they are classed at non-cellular... though ...there is support for adding a fourth domain of life for virii[^2]
+...currently the domain model holds no virii (but they have to go somewhere...) as they are classed at non-cellular... though ...there is support for adding a fourth domain of life for virii[^2]...

+## UniProtKB
+So how does this all relate to UniProt?
+The help documentation offloads the responsibility to the NCBI:

+<blockquote>The taxonomy database that is maintained by the UniProt group is based on the <a href="http://www.ncbi.nlm.nih.gov/taxonomy">NCBI taxonomy database</a>, which is supplemented with data specific to the UniProt Knowledgebase (UniProtKB).
+While the NCBI taxonomy is updated daily to be in sync with GenBank/EMBL-Bank/DDBJ [...]</br><footer>— <a href="http://www.uniprot.org/help/taxonomy">UniProt Help: Taxonomy</a></footer></blockquote>

+Chapter 4 of the [*NCBI Handbook*](http://www.ncbi.nlm.nih.gov/books/NBK21100/), *The Taxonomy Project* explains the phylogenetic taxonomy

 * * *